Creating Active Schools In Essex (CAS)

 Creating Active Schools (CAS) is a national whole‑school programme that places physical activity at the centre of school policy, culture, and everyday practice.
 It enables schools to redesign their environments, routines, and teaching approaches to create meaningful opportunities for children to move more throughout the day.

-By using the CAS profiling tool, schools gain a deeper understanding of their current provision and can develop targeted, evidence‑informed Action Plans to improve activity levels in a sustainable way.
+The CAS programme is built around a whole-system approach that helps schools embed physical activity into every part of the school day, from policies and staff practice to environments and opportunities for movement.
+By using the CAS profiling tool, schools gain a deeper understanding of their current provision and can develop targeted, evidence-informed Action Plans to improve activity levels in a sustainable way.
 This structured yet flexible framework allows schools to prioritise areas most relevant to their context, whether improving classroom layouts, enhancing breaktime activity, strengthening stakeholder engagement, or expanding active travel.
+As a result, schools across Essex have been able to make meaningful progress at their own pace, while still contributing to a consistent, countywide shift toward more active, health-promoting school cultures.

 Active Essex played a pivotal role in guiding each school through its CAS journey by delivering the initial onboarding and expectation‑setting sessions, then supporting schools as they worked through the 100‑question CAS Profiling Tool and developed personalised Action Plans.
 They continued to strengthen implementation by providing staff CPD, facilitating parent workshops, and encouraging whole‑school engagement.